asulyma/education-easy-app/readme.md

 - Running with docker-compose via single command;
 - Swagger documentation;
 - Actuator support;
-- Ansible's playbooks to deploy application to cloud.
+- Ansible's playbooks to deploy application to cloud;
+- Jenkins' integration with Build, Local and Remote Deploy pipelines.

 ***
 ### How to run application with the Docker: